Overview of Kansas Testing Requirements

 - Earn a baccalaureate degree

-- Complete an approved program of teacher education
+- Complete an approved educator preparation program

 - Submit the appropriate licensure form and fees